“Zer,zer, zer, erk, I’m out of gas.”

-Replacing sugar with Agave or Truvia
+Replacing sugar with Agave or Honey or Truvia

-If you want to eliminate the sugar altogether from a recipe, though, I like to use Agave or Truvia.
+If you want to eliminate the sugar altogether from a recipe, though, I like to use Agave or Honey or Truvia.
 Don’t be fooled, though – simply because they’re less refined than sugar does not make them absolutely better.
 What they do have going for them, though, is that you can use substantially less of them than sugar, reducing how much “sugar” you’re putting into your body.
-For most recipes replacing the total amount of sugar with half the quantity of Agave or Truvia is a good place to begin.
+For most recipes replacing the total amount of sugar with half the quantity of Agave or Honey or Truvia is a good place to begin.
 For many recipes, you may even find that you can reduce by even more, depending on how sweet your sweet tooth is.

-Tips for Agave
+Tips for Agave or Honey

-Here are the tips you need: Because Agave is a liquid, you need to make sure you’ve balanced your wet to dry ratio.
+Here are the tips you need: Because Agave or Honey is liquid, you need to make sure you’ve balanced your wet to dry ratio.
 For baked goods like cakes and breads which use a lot of sugar, two options work best: Either increase your flour amount by ½ cup or decrease your liquids by ½ cup.
 If you’re making something like muffins or pancakes, though, where the sugar amounts are actually quite small, you don’t need to make any adjustments at all.

 Tips for Truvia